charlie572/Newsblur-Local-Feeds/README.md

 - Importing and exporting all data in this extension.
 - Keyboard shortcuts j, k, m, and u, for navigating between stories and marking them as read.

+Limitations
-Only the split view is supported for viewing local feeds.
+- Only the split view is supported for viewing local feeds.
+- All data is stored locally, so it won't sync up between browser instances.

 #  Installation (Developer)